-It is often difficult for people to recognise that they have become dependent on or addicted to alcohol or drugs.
-They may see it as a temporary situation because they are in physical pain or because they are dealing with grief or loss.
-Recognising there is a problem is the first step to dealing with a dependence or addiction.
+It is often difficult for people to recognise that they have become dependent on or other .
+They may see it as a temporary situation because they are in physical pain or because they are dealing with a difficult situation such as , loss, or .

-Asking for help when you first suspect you have a problem is important so that you can get support to make changes early.
-If you think you have an addiction, speak to your local doctor or call DirectLine on 1800 888 236 as soon as possible.
+Asking for help when you first suspect you have a problem is important so that you can get support to make changes.
+The earlier you reach out the better – but it’s never too late.

-Some signs that you may have an alcohol or drug problem are:
+Some signs that you may have an alcohol or other drug problem are:

 - caring less about your appearance

-- spending more time with people who drink excessively or use drugs
+- spending more time with people who drink or use drugs to excess

 - missing appointments, classes or work commitments